ailur-archives/hectabit-oauth2/APIDOCS.md

-# 🍔 Burgernotes API docs
+# 🍔 Burgerauth API docs
-Use the Burgernotes API to automate tasks, build your own client, and more!
+Use the Burgerauth API to automate tasks, build your own client, and more!

 Headers should be: "Content-type: application/json; charset=UTF-8" for all POSTs